-This can be accomplished by following these steps:
+If the unit will not boot to access the Management Portal, a Firmware Revert can be accomplished by following these steps:

-- Remove the SIM card cover exposing the reset hole.
+- Power down the system. - Remove the SIM card cover exposing the reset hole.
 Using a straightened paperclip, insert it into the round hole just to left of the SIM card as shown in Figure 6-3. - Push straight in gently until the paperclip causes the switch to click.
 At the same time turn the unit ON by pressing the power button.
 Hold the paperclip in until the LEDs blink and then release.